ryofslife/dumpable-kernel/README.md

 Not releasing the spinlock will leave the task's preempt count > 0 as shown below, and triggers the warning <a href="https://elixir.bootlin.com/linux/v6.5.4/source/kernel/sched/core.c#L5961">"scheduling while atomic"</a>.
 <pre>
    crash> bt
      PID: 1134     TASK: ffffff804a2c0000  CPU: 3    COMMAND: "p4ni9_3"
      ...
    crash> struct task_struct.thread_info.preempt.count ffffff804a2c0000
      thread_info.preempt.count = 3,
    crash>
 </pre>
 When I first encountered the error, I did some reserch and found there was this routine, <a href="https://elixir.bootlin.com/linux/v4.20.17/source/arch/arm64/kernel/entry.S#L914">work_pending</a>.
 It checks if there is a scheduled task waiting after the system call and my guess was that this routine is the one responsible for the warning.<br />
-However, if you take a look at <a href="https://elixir.bootlin.com/linux/v6.5.5/source/arch/arm64/kernel/entry.S#L605">the recent version</a>, which is the one i'm using, you can see that the routine no longer exists🤔.<br />
+However, if you take a look at <a href="https://elixir.bootlin.com/linux/v6.5.5/source/arch/arm64/kernel/entry.S#L605">the recent version</a>, which is the one I'm using, you can see that the routine no longer exists🤔.<br />
 So I came to the conclusion that the system timer is the one reponsible for the scheduling which explains the other occasional translation fault.
-Unlike the deterministic scheduling made by work_pending waiting at the exit of the system call, there is a chance of not going through scheduling with the system timer at the moment of exting the system call.
+Unlike the deterministic scheduling made by work_pending waiting at the exit of every system call, there is a chance of not going through scheduling with the system timer at the moment of exiting the system call.
 Its fun to observe and study such behaviours😎.

 ---

 ### Case 4: Recursive Spinlock

-The fourth case tries to get the same spinlock before release the first lock.
-As the frist lock hasn't been released, the second attempt to acquire the lock will just keep waiting for the lock to be released, which causes a deadlock situation and will never return to the user program which called the system call.
+The fourth case tries to get the same spinlock before releasing the first lock.
+As the frist lock hasn't been released, the second attempt to acquire the lock will just keep waiting for the first lock to be released, which causes a deadlock situation and will never return to the user program which called the system call.
 In addition, due to the spinlock disabling the preemption of the task, the CPU handling the system call will never be scheduled with any other tasks later on😏, except for interrupts.
 <pre>
     crash> bt -c 1
   PID: 2319     TASK: ffffff8063a2be00  CPU: 1    COMMAND: "p4ni9"